Have you ever driven to work – and then arrived with no memory of the drive?

 How do you do that?
-It starts with identifying your trigger.
+It starts with identifying your cue.

-In the case of driving to work, your trigger to start the program is probably pulling out of the driveway.
+In the case of driving to work, your cue to start the program is probably pulling out of the driveway.

-What is your trigger to start your overeating “program”?
+What is your cue to start your overeating “program”?

 You’ve got an automatic program running if your overeating has gotten to the point where you are not even conscious of doing it!